dimitri-nicolo/calico/v2.0/usage/troubleshooting/logging.md

 ### Felix

-Felix is the primary {{site.prodname}} agent that runs on each machine that hosts endpoints.
+Felix is the primary {{site.tseeprodname}} agent that runs on each machine that hosts endpoints.
 Felix is responsible for the programming of iptables rules on the host.
 The logs are output in the `felix` sub-directory of the `{{site.nodecontainer}}` logging directory.